angular/angular/aio/content/guide/ngmodule.md

 {@a declarations}

 ## Declare directives and components
-The app evolves.
+As the app evolves,
-The first addition is a `HighlightDirective`, an [attribute directive](attribute-directives.html) that sets the background color of the attached element.
+the first addition is a `HighlightDirective`, an [attribute directive](attribute-directives.html) that sets the background color of the attached element.

 {@example 'ngmodule/ts/src/app/highlight.directive.ts'}

-We update the `AppComponent` template to attach the directive to the title:
+Update the `AppComponent` template to attach the directive to the title:

 {@example 'ngmodule/ts/src/app/app.component.1.ts' region='template'}

-If we ran the app now, Angular would not recognize the `highlight` attribute and would ignore it.
+If you ran the app now, Angular wouldn't recognize the `highlight` attribute and would ignore it.
-We must declare the directive in `AppModule`.
+You must declare the directive in `AppModule`.

 Import the `HighlightDirective` class and add it to the module's `declarations` like this: